 Music Technology for Undergrads

-One of my biggest projects last year (that took me away from this website!) was teaching an online music technology course through Texas Tech University.
+One of my biggest projects over the last couple of years was teaching an online music technology course through Texas Tech University.
 The course is catered towards undergraduate students and is open to all majors (yikes!).
 My students, thankfully, were all musicians studying to teach, compose, and perform, among other things – though my students were all unique in their musical skills and needs, I was so grateful to not have to teach anyone what a quarter note is! 🙂 Thinking back, though, it wouldn’t be that much more of a challenge to have students with little to no musical background.
 All of the material absolutely would make much more sense to even a minimally educated musician, however.

 As you might be able to imagine, there was A TON of material to cover in just one semester and it was my goal to give my classes skills, knowledge, and information that they could practically use no matter what their future career path is.
 Along with learning how to create a personal website, we spent a lot of time programs like GarageBand (all students were issued a school owned MacBook for the course), and Finale.
 We overviewed MIDI input and manipulation, recorded sound manipulation, and how to put all of the puzzle pieces together for a larger and cooler product.
 This is an EXTREME nutshell version of the course!